-The Rode Podcaster requires a little bit of setup because it does not come with a stand to sit on.
+The Rode Podcaster requires a little setup because it does not have a stand to sit on.
 It is meant to be mounted when you use it.
-You can use an elaborate arm or an expensive desktop USB mount and it will hold it just fine using a standard mount plate.
+Using a standard mount plate, you can use an elaborate arm or an expensive desktop USB mount to hold it just fine.

-The Rode is a superbly built USB mic weighing in at 2.4 pounds.
+The Rode is a superbly built USB mic weighing 2.4 pounds.
 It is so robust that you could throw it into your bag without worrying about breaking it.

 On the microphone itself, there is a headphone jack.
-What is important about the jack is that you can plug a pair of headphones into the mic and monitor your volume and listen to your voice while podcasting.
-If you cannot listen to yourself while recording a podcast, there is a possibility that you play it back only to discover that you are “popping out” or that the volume is bad and the recording just sounds terrible.
-Also, if you are using your computer to listen to your playback, the USB connection has a latency and then you would have a delay of the audio, so you would be hearing yourself a few seconds after you have said something.
+What is important about the jack is that you can plug headphones into the mic, monitor your volume, and listen to your voice while podcasting.
+If you cannot listen to yourself while recording a podcast, there is a possibility that you play it back only to discover that you are “popping out” or that the volume is bad and the recording sounds terrible.
+Also, if you are using your computer to listen to your playback, the USB connection has a latency, and then you would have a delay in the audio, so you would be hearing yourself a few seconds after you have said something.

-To get the most out of the Rode I would highly recommend a swivel mount microphone boom arm because it will allow you to easily move the mic around and it will float in the position that you move it to.
-You can get it perfectly adjusted for your podcast show and the mic will remain perfectly counterweighted.
+To get the most out of the Rode, I highly recommend a swivel mount microphone boom arm because it will allow you to move the mic around easily and float in the position you move it to.
+You can adjust it perfectly for your podcast show, and the mic will remain counterweighted.
 The spring system makes it so that there is not a lot of sound transfer into your audio recording.
-You can even go one step further by buying a spider mount where you can hang the Rode inside the spider mount where so it becomes shock-resistant.
-This way if you bounce on the table or bump the stand the sound isn’t transferred into the mic.
+You can even go one step further by buying a spider mount to hang the Rode inside the spider mount so it becomes shock-resistant.
+If you bounce on the table or bump the stand, the sound isn’t transferred into the mic.

 The only drawback that I could find is that you will have to buy a stand because it does not come with one.
-To get the best sound out of this mic you going to want the complete configuration that I mentioned above so that you sound like a pro.
-The boom arm is easy to set up as it is just a C-clamp that you clip onto your desk so it is easy to move around.
+To get the best sound out of this mic, you will want the complete configuration mentioned above to help you sound like a pro.
+The boom arm is easy to set up as it is just a C-clamp that you clip onto your desk, making it easy to move around.

-The Rode Podcaster feels, looks and sounds great.
-It is a directional mic so if you move mouth off-mic it noticeably affects the sound quality and how well you can be heard.
+The Rode Podcaster feels, looks, and sounds great.
+It is a directional mic, so moving your mouth off-mic noticeably affects the sound quality and how well you can be heard.
 What this means is two things:

-- If you have a co-host on your show you will not be picking up each other on your individual microphones as much which will make a huge overall difference in your overall sound quality.
-If you have ever done a show with two mics at once and you mute one channel and you allow one person to talk then you unmute the other in bouncing back-and-forth manner you will notice a huge difference in the way it sounds.
+- If you have a co-host on your show, you will not pick up each other on your microphones as much, making a huge difference in your overall sound quality.
+If you have ever done a show with two mics at once and you mute one channel and allow one person to talk, then unmute the other in a bouncing back-and-forth manner, you will notice a huge difference in how it sounds.

-- If you have a loud case or something that makes a lot of noise in the background such as a fan in the room or a PC humming, the Rode is not going to pick it up.
+- If you have a loud case or something that makes a lot of noise in the background, such as a fan in the room or a PC humming, the Rode will not pick it up.

-The one disadvantage with a directional microphone like the Rode is that you do not have the ability to pick up the sound very well if several people are in the room.
-If this is something you are looking for and only have one microphone then you can choose a mic with an omnidirectional pickup pattern like the Blue Snowball or the Samson C03U.
+The one disadvantage with a directional microphone like the Rode is that you cannot pick up the sound very well if several people are in the room.
+If you are looking for this and only have one microphone, you can choose a mic with an omnidirectional pickup pattern like the Blue Snowball or the Samson C03U.

 The Podcaster also does not have any settings to change.
-When it is on its in its best fidelity mode.
-However, being able to have the audio built right into the microphone itself more than makes up for the absence of a bunch of settings.
+When it is on, it’s in its best fidelity mode.
+However, having the audio built into the microphone more than makes up for the absence of many settings.

-So if you аre ready to get serious about your audio, I really recommend this microphone is the way to go.
+So if you аre ready to get serious about your audio, I recommend this microphone as the way to go.
 You have pro sound directly into your computer.
-The good thing about a USB microphone is you avoid the machine noise that is often inherent in a lot of sound cards.
+The good thing about a USB microphone is you avoid the machine noise often inherent in many sound cards.